 |Quality of Life and Gestational Diabetes Mellitus: A Review Study|

-|1Student Research Committee, Department of Midwifery and Reproductive Health , School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+|1Student Research Committee, Midwifery and Reproductive Health Department, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 2Midwifery and Reproductive Health Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 3Gynecology Department, Reproductive Endocrinology Research Center, Research Institute for Endocrine Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-4Midwifery and Reproductive Health , School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+4Midwifery and Reproductive Health Department, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 5Department of Biostatistics, Faculty of Paramedical Sciences, Shahid Beheshti Medical University, Tehran, Iran

 Viewed : 360 times

 Downloaded : 136 times.